Robust Sensing of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition: Numerical Experiments

 \section{Numerical Experiments}

-We finally compare our theoretical predictions to the empirical performance\footnote{The corresponding Python code is provided at \url{https://johannes-maly.github.io/}} of our alternating methods.
-Although Algorithm \ref{alg:AM} resembles the less efficient implementation (in each alternating step one has to compute a full proximal gradient descent), we prefer it in our simulations.
-It is not as sensitive to step size adaption as Algorithm \ref{alg:PALM} and thus diminishes the need of parameter tuning.\\ Let us now turn toward the numerical simulations.
-First, we check if the main theoretical result stated in Theorem \ref{ApproxX} describes the qualitative and quantitative behavior of the approximation error well.
-Then, we demonstrate the performance of Algorithm \ref{alg:AM} on different measurement ensembles, comparing reconstruction for Gaussian, log-normal, and Gaussian rank-1 type measurements.
-Finally, we compare Algorithm \ref{alg:AM} to the initially mentioned Sparse Power Factorization (SPF), \cite{lee2013near}, which will serve as a general benchmark (SPF has been shown to outperform conventional reconstruction methods that solely rely on low-rankness or sparsity).
+We finally compare our theoretical predictions to the empirical performance of our alternating methods.
+Although Algorithm \ref{alg:AM} is the less efficient implementation (in each alternating step one has to compute a full proximal gradient descent), we prefer it in our simulations.
+It is not as sensitive to step size adaption as Algorithm \ref{alg:PALM} and thus diminishes the need of parameter tuning, cf.\ Section \ref{sec:NumericsAlg1vsAlg3}.\\ First, we check if the main theoretical result stated in Theorem \ref{ApproxX} describes the qualitative and quantitative behavior of the approximation error well.
+Second, we demonstrate the performance of Algorithm \ref{alg:AM} on different measurement ensembles, comparing reconstruction for Gaussian, log-normal, and Gaussian rank-1 type measurements.
+Then, we examine the runtime of Algorithms \ref{alg:AM} and \ref{alg:PALM} and the influence of initialization quality on the reconstruction accuracy.
+Finally, we compare our method to the initially mentioned Sparse Power Factorization (SPF) \cite{lee2013near} which will serve as a general benchmark.
+In \cite{lee2013near}, SPF has been shown to outperform conventional reconstruction methods that solely rely on low-rankness or sparsity.

-\paragraph{Ground-truth.} In order to produce effectively sparse random samples $\hat{\X} = \hat{\U} \hat{\V}^\top \in K_{s_1,s_2}^{R}$, we draw for $\hat{\U}$ resp.\ $\hat{\V}$ randomly $Rs_1$ resp.\ $Rs_2$ positions in a $n_1 \times R$- resp.\ $n_2 \times R$-zero-matrix, fill them with Gaussian i.i.d.\ entries, re-normalize to Frobenius norm $\sqrt{R}$ and add a dense Gaussian random matrix of size $n_1 \times R$ resp.\ $n_2 \times R$ of Frobenius norm $0.1 \sqrt{R}$.
+\paragraph{Ground-truth.} In order to produce effectively sparse random samples $\X_\star = \U_\star \V_\star^\top \in K_{s_1,s_2}^{R}$, we draw for $\U_\star$ resp.\ $\V_\star$ randomly $Rs_1$ resp.\ $Rs_2$ positions in a $n_1 \times R$- resp.\ $n_2 \times R$-zero-matrix, fill them with Gaussian i.i.d.\ entries, re-normalize to Frobenius norm $\sqrt{R}$ and add a dense Gaussian random matrix of size $n_1 \times R$ resp.\ $n_2 \times R$ of Frobenius norm $0.1 \sqrt{R}$.